top of page

 Ten Inspirational Ideas for Drama Displays

-I’m so excited to be sharing this Blog with you as it’s the first one which has been created in response to #WTDHivemind, a unique initiative on Twitter, connecting drama teachers worldwide and sharing best practice.
-The response to the first week was phenomenal, so we want to showcase the best ideas for ‘Drama Displays’ and allow you to connect with the inspirational drama educators who shared them.
+In this Blog, we want to showcase the best ideas for ‘Drama Displays’ and allow you to connect with the inspirational drama educators who shared them.

 In recent years, there has been a move towards ‘less is more’ when it comes to displays and being mindful of sensory & cognitive overload.